Supply chain distribution is used to balance supply and demand.

 What is a supply chain distribution?

-Supply chain distribution refers to the way businesses get their products to customers.
-Distribution plans largely depend on the financial and company goals for the business.
+Supply chain distribution is the way in which businesses get their products to customers.
+Distribution plans largely depend on the financial and company goals of the business.
 An organization may choose to sell products directly to their clients while others use third-parties for distribution purposes.
-Supply chain distribution should be formalized through an organized plan, recommends Supply Chain Management Review.
+In order to be successful, your supply chain distribution should be formalized through an organized plan.

 What are the four channels of distribution?

 There are four main channels of distribution in the supply chain.
 Each distribution channel may work well for one type of business but falter for another.